pagkly/Zed/Investopedia3/Federal Insurance Contributions Act (FICA) Definition.md

 ## Understanding the Federal Insurance Contributions Act (FICA)

 FICA contributions are mandatory, and rates are set annually, although not necessarily changed every year—they remained stable between 2020 and 2021, for example.
-The amount of the FICA payment depends on the [income](https://www.investopedia.com/terms/i/income.asp) of the employee: the higher the income, the higher the FICA payment.
+The amount of the FICA payment depends on the [[income]](https://www.investopedia.com/terms/i/income.asp) of the employee: the higher the income, the higher the FICA payment.

-However, for Social Security contributions there's a maximum [wage base](https://www.investopedia.com/terms/t/taxable-wage-base.asp), after which no contributions are levied on additional income.
-The federal government withholds [Social Security taxes](https://www.investopedia.com/terms/s/social-security-tax.asp) up to the annual wage base, which was set at $137,700 in 2020 and $142,800 in 2021.
+However, for Social Security contributions there's a maximum [[wage base]](https://www.investopedia.com/terms/t/taxable-wage-base.asp), after which no contributions are levied on additional income.
+The federal government withholds [[Social Security taxes]](https://www.investopedia.com/terms/s/social-security-tax.asp) up to the annual wage base, which was set at $137,700 in 2020 and $142,800 in 2021.

-The Social Security [tax rate](https://www.investopedia.com/terms/t/taxrate.asp) is 6.2%, and the Medicare tax rate is 1.45% for 2020 and 2021.
+The Social Security [[tax rate]](https://www.investopedia.com/terms/t/taxrate.asp) is 6.2%, and the Medicare tax rate is 1.45% for 2020 and 2021.
 The employer pays a tax equal to the amounts withheld from employee earnings.2

-While there is no maximum to the Medicare contribution, there is an additional 0.9% tax on wages over $200,000 for individuals ($250,000 for [married couples filing jointly](https://www.investopedia.com/terms/m/mfj.asp)) paid by employees.
+While there is no maximum to the Medicare contribution, there is an additional 0.9% tax on wages over $200,000 for individuals ($250,000 for [[married couples filing jointly]](https://www.investopedia.com/terms/m/mfj.asp)) paid by employees.
 In total, the Additional Medicare Tax is 2.35% (1.45% plus 0.9%).
 Employers are not required to match the additional Medicare levy.3

 ## The Federal Insurance Contributions Act (FICA) vs. the Self-Employed Contributions Act (SECA)

-Under SECA, [self-employed](https://www.investopedia.com/terms/s/self-employed.asp) people pay both the employee and employer portions of the SECA-related tax.
-The amount that represents the employer's share (half) is a [deductible](https://www.investopedia.com/terms/d/deductible.asp) business expense.
+Under SECA, [[self-employed]](https://www.investopedia.com/terms/s/self-employed.asp) people pay both the employee and employer portions of the SECA-related tax.
+The amount that represents the employer's share (half) is a [[deductible]](https://www.investopedia.com/terms/d/deductible.asp) business expense.

 ## Example of the Federal Insurance Contributions Act (FICA) Calculations